Azerbaijan–Israel relations: Energy

-Azerbaijan and Israel cooperate closely in the field of energy: Israel buys 40 percent of its oil from Azerbaijan.

-In a 2007 speech, the Israeli ambassador to Azerbaijan, Arthur Lenk, spoke of continuous trade between Azerbaijan and Israel in the energy sector.
-He noted that until the inauguration of the Baku–Tbilisi–Ceyhan pipeline in 2006, Israel was a key consumer of Azerbaijani oil exports and that the proximity of Ceyhan to Israel offers excellent new opportunities for greater Israeli participation in this sector of the economy, thus creating additional areas for collaboration and mutual benefit.
-He underlined that through the Trans-Israel pipeline between Ashkelon and Eilat, Israel could be a strategic partner for marketing Caspian oil to Asia.
-Israeli efforts in developing alternative energy resources, especially solar energy, were also mentioned.
-Israel additionally seeks possibilities of importing gas from the Caspian Sea region.
+Azerbaijan and Israel cooperate closely in the field of energy.In a 2007 speech, Israel's ambassador to Azerbaijan, Arthur Lenk, spoke about the steady development of trade between the two countries in the energy sector.
+He noted that before the Baku–Tbilisi–Ceyhan pipeline became operational in 2006, Israel has been one of the main destinations for Azerbaijani oil exports.
+According to Lenk, the pipelines' endpoint at Ceyhan, given its close proximity to Israel, opened new opportunities for greater Israeli involvement in regional energy trade.
+Lenk also said that Israel could play a strategic role in transporting Caspian oil to Asia markets through the Trans-Israel pipeline connecting Ashkelon and Eilat.
+In addition, he highlighted Israeli efforts in developing alternative energy resources, especially solar energy, and stated that Israel was also exploring the possibility of importing natural gas from the Caspian Sea region.

-In December 2016, during his visit to Azerbaijan, the Prime Minister of Israel Benjamin Netanyahu said: "Today we are negotiating not only for the supply of Azerbaijani oil, but also imports of Azerbaijani gas to Israel".
+In December 2016, during his visit to Azerbaijan, Israeli Prime Minister Benjamin Netanyahu noted: "Today we are negotiating not only for the supply of Azerbaijani oil, but also imports of Azerbaijani gas to Israel".
 In 2021 it was estimated that Israel imported 65 percent of its oil from Azerbaijan.